astutespruce/secas-blueprint/Developing.md

 - `brew install gdal`
 - `brew install pango`

-For Macos M1 (Arm64), you also need to setup a symlink for one of the libraries to be found:
+For Macos M1 (Arm64), you also may need to setup a symlink for one of the libraries to be found:

 ```